dalehenrich/gsApplicationTools/docs/gettingStarted.md

 ```

 #####Exceptions to Handle in Topaz
-In GemStone, the exception handlers should be defined to handle the following exceptions:
+In a [Topaz][2] process, exception handlers should be defined to handle the following exceptions:
   - **AlmostOutOfMemory** - Notication signalled when a percent [temporary object space](#temporary-object-space) threshold is exceeded.
 The [Topaz][2] process will be terminated if [temporary object space](#temporary-object-space) is completely consumed.
 A typical handler will do a commit to cause persistent objects to be flushed from [temporary object space](#temporary-object-space) to disk.
 If a significant amount of [temporary object space](#temporary-object-space) is being consumed on the stack, then logging a stack trace and unwinding the stack may be called for.
   - **AlmostOutOfStack** - Notification signaled when the size of the current execution stack is about to exceed the [max execution stack depth](#gem_max_smalltalk_stack_depth).
 Again, the [Topaz][2] process will be terminated if the notification is not heeded.
 A typical handler will log a stack trace and unwind the stack.
   - **Error** - Most **Error** exceptions are going to be handled by error handlers in the application code itself, but it is prudent to provide a backstop exception handler for unanticipated error conditions.
 The typical error handler should log the stack trace and unwind the stack.